Longueuil: Ethnicity

-People of European origins made up 87.6% of the population in 2006.
-The largest visible minority groups are Black (4.1%), Latin American (2%), Arab (1.6%), Chinese (1.2%), Southeast Asian (1%), and South Asian (0.7%).
+People of European origins made up 73.4% of the population in 2021.
+The largest visible minority groups are Black (9.9%), Latin American (4.6%), Arab (4.4%), Chinese (1.7%), Indigenous (1.3%), and West Asian (1.1%).

-Note: Totals greater than 100% due to multiple origin responses.

 Economy

-Although a large chunk of Longueuil's work force commute to Montreal, the city nevertheless offers many jobs in a diverse range of industries.
+Although a large portion of Longueuil's work force commutes to Montreal, the city nevertheless offers many jobs in a diverse range of industries.
 Above all, Longueuil benefits from having very low property value despite its close proximity to Montreal.

 Longueuil is particularly strong in the aerospace industry.
 It is home to the headquarters of both Pratt & Whitney Canada and Héroux-Devtek.
 Pratt & Whitney Canada is Longueuil's top employer with 5,000 employees, while Héroux-Devtek has 550 employees.
 Also located in Longueuil is the headquarters of the Canadian Space Agency (John H. Chapman Space Center), adjacent to Montréal/Saint-Hubert Airport.
 Pascan Aviation has its headquarters in Saint-Hubert, Longueuil.
 Other companies based in Longueuil include Agropur, Innergex Renewable Energy, and the Canadian subsidiary of Hasbro.

 In 2002 Artemano Canada, a home furnishing company was founded, with warehouse & distribution centre located in Longueuil.
 In 2008, Canadian Business ranked Longueuil as the 30th best place to do business in Canada.